Glucose uptake: Secondary active transport

 The secondary active transport of glucose in the kidney is Na+ linked; therefore an Na+ gradient must be established.
 This is achieved through the action of the Na+/K+ pump, the energy for which is provided through the hydrolysis of ATP.
 Three Na+ ions are extruded from the cell in exchange for two K+ ions entering through the intramembrane enzyme Na+/K+-ATPase; this leaves a relative deficiency of Na+ in the intracellular compartment.
 Na+ ions diffuse down their concentration gradient into the columnar epithelia, co-transporting glucose.
 Once inside the epithelial cells, glucose reenters the bloodstream through facilitated diffusion through GLUT2 transporters.

-Hence reabsorption of glucose is dependent upon the existing sodium gradient which is generated through the active functioning of the NaKATPase.
+Hence reabsorption of glucose is dependent upon the existing sodium gradient which is generated through the active functioning of the Na+/K+-ATPase.
 As the cotransport of glucose with sodium from the lumen does not directly require ATP hydrolysis but depends upon the action of the ATPase, this is described as secondary active transport.

 There are two types of secondary active transporter found within the kidney tubule; close to the glomerulus, where glucose levels are high, SGLT2 has a low affinity yet high capacity for glucose transport.
-Close to the loop of Henle and in the distal convoluted tubule of the nephron where much glucose has been reabsorbed into the bloodstream, SGLT1 transporters are found.
+SGLT1 transporters are found close to the loop of Henle and in the distal convoluted tubule of the nephron where much glucose has been reabsorbed into the bloodstream.
 These have a high affinity for glucose and a low capacity.
 Functioning in conjunction, these two secondary active transporters ensure that only negligible amounts of glucose are wasted through excretion in the urine.